Batu Pahat (town)

-As of 2009, Batu Pahat town is the 20th largest urban area in Malaysia in terms of population.
-In 2006, Batu Pahat surpassed Muar to become the second largest urban area in Johor and by 2012, Batu Pahat is the 16th largest urban area in Malaysia in terms of population.
-As for the racial demography, Chinese make up the majority of the population at 62% followed by the Malay at 36% and Indians at 2%.
-Today, a significant number (majority) of Batu Pahat residents are Chinese (mainly Hokkien).
+As of 2009, Batu Pahat town is the 20th largest urban area in Malaysia in population.
+In 2006, Batu Pahat surpassed Muar to become the second largest urban area in Johor and by 2012 Batu Pahat was the 16th largest urban area in Malaysia in population.
+Chinese make up the majority of the population at 62% followed by Malays at 36% and Indians at 2%.